-This hike can be done as an out and back for only 7 miles roundtrip or, can be looped for an 8-mile circuit.
-Personally, we opted for the out and back version since we were running out of daylight however many people recommend the full loop.
+This hike can be done as an out-and-back for only 7 miles roundtrip or, can be looped for an 8-mile circuit.
+We opted for the out-and-back version since we were running out of daylight however many people recommend the full loop.
 If you want to do the full loop click here for details.

 As if the view wasn’t enough, the cabin is also free and open to the public to both explore and even stay the night at.
 The cabin is filled with all sorts of cool gear, journals, and quotes all over the walls.
 There’s even a cooktop for people who stay the night.

 3 | Scotchman’s Peak